StackStorm/st2/docs/source/sensors.rst

 .. literalinclude:: ../../contrib/examples/sensors/sample_polling_sensor.py

-For a complete implementation of a sensor that actually injects triggers into the system, look at the `examples <#Examples>`__ section.
+For a complete implementation of a sensor that actually injects triggers into the system, look at the `examples <#examples>`__ section.

 Sensor service
 --------------

-As you can see in the example above, each sensor class gets passed ``sensor_service`` argument to the class constructor on instantiation.
+As you can see in the example above, a ``sensor_service`` is passed to each sensor class constructor on instantiation.

 Sensor service provides different services to the sensor via public methods.
-The most important one is ``dispatch`` method which allows sensors to inject triggers into the system.
+The most important one is the ``dispatch`` method which allows sensors to inject triggers into the system.

-All the provided methods are described bellow.
+All public methods are described below.

 Common operations
 -----------------